Alejandra Barrales: Career

 From 2009 to 2012, Barrales returned to the ALDF in its V Legislature and was the PRD's parliamentary coordinator in that legislature; she also presided over the Government Commission.
 While she was in the legislature, she created a scholarship program intended to benefit 45,000 youth; instead, El País reported in 2013 that only 2,700 kids had received the scholarship, and 250 million pesos that were in a corresponding trust had disappeared.
 While she sought to run for mayor of Mexico City in 2012, she eventually pulled out of the internal discussions to clear a path for Miguel Ángel Mancera.

-Voters sent Barrales back to the federal legislature, this time as a senator, for the LXII and LXIII Legislatures, giving her a six-year term between 2012 and 2018.
+Voters sent Barrales back to the federal legislature, this time as a senator, for the 62nd and 63rd Legislatures, giving her a six-year term between 2012 and 2018.
 She presided over the Radio and Television Commission and also served on the Guiding Council for the Pacto por México.
 However, she left the Senate in August 2015 when she was tapped to become the education secretary of Mexico City; her alternate, Martha Angélica Tagle Martínez, took her seat in the Senate.

 On 15 July 2016, Barrales resigned from the Mexico City government; the next day, the PRD elected Barrales as its new president, replacing Agustín Basave Benítez, who had resigned the month before.
 She will filled out Basave's term, which ran until 2017.